Nederlandsche Suikerraffinaderij: Liability of the management

 It was obvious that the Nederlandsche Suikerraffinaderij had not been properly managed.
 It was not certain whether this would lead to personal liability of the directors.
-At the time, article 47 of the Wetboek van Koophandel stated that as soon as 75% of the share capital (i.e. of ƒ 980,000) of a limited company was lost, it was legally disbanded.
+At the time, article 47 of the Wetboek van Koophandel stated that as soon as 75% of the share capital (i.e. of ƒ980,000) of a limited company was lost, it was legally disbanded.
 From the moment that the board knew about such a loss, or should have known about this, they were liable in person for any further acts of the company.

-On 22 March 1877 the Nederlandsche Suikerraffinaderij bought an amount of raw sugar which it could not pay later.
+On 22 March 1877, the Nederlandsche Suikerraffinaderij bought an amount of raw sugar which it could not pay later.
 Vendor Gottfried Meijer & Co. brought a lawsuit against the directors of the company, H.C.
 Cruijs and H.J.F.
 Munzebrock.
-The vendor noted that the balance sheet of 1876 admitted a loss of ƒ 453,000.
-Furthermore, the December 1877 auction of buildings and inventory for ƒ 263,200 proved that their valuation at ƒ 790,000 was at least ƒ 300,000 too high.
-Therefore, the board should have known that on 22 March 1877 the total loss was at least (453,000 + 300,000) ƒ 753,000 and thus should have known that over 75% of the company's capital had been lost.
-The court of Amsterdam convicted the board members to pay ƒ 27,053 to Gottfried Meijer & Co.
+The vendor noted that the balance sheet of 1876 admitted a loss of ƒ453,000.
+Furthermore, the December 1877 auction of buildings and inventory for ƒ263,200 proved that their valuation at ƒ790,000 was at least ƒ300,000 too high.
+Therefore, the board should have known that on 22 March 1877 the total loss was at least (453,000 + 300,000) ƒ753,000 and thus should have known that over 75% of the company's capital had been lost.
+The court of Amsterdam convicted the board members to pay ƒ27,053 to Gottfried Meijer & Co.
 It reasoned that the two directors had known since 1858 that the valuation of the buildings was too high, and should have been deprecated since.
 It furthermore noted that the price that a sugar refiner intended on proceeding with the business paid at an auction was a good valuation.

-The famous lawyer Isaac Abraham Levy (1836-1920) did not like this verdict and wrote about it.
+Famous lawyer Isaac Abraham Levy (1836-1920), did not like this verdict and wrote about it.
 He stated that determining the book value of a factory by a later auction would mean that specialized factories would have to be deprecated almost completely before they even started to operate.
 As an alternative, Levy suggested to look at the German commercial law, which made explicit that buildings had to be regularly deprecated for wear and tear, but not more.
 The German court also noted that on the balance, buildings had to be valued for their use in a continuing business, and possible liquidation should not play a role.

 Amstel Suikerraffinaderij

-On 20 December 1877 the firma Deichmann & Vom Rath bought the buildings and machinery of the NSR for ƒ 245,000 and announced they would found a limited company for refining sugar.
+On 20 December 1877, the firma Deichmann & Vom Rath bought the buildings and machinery of the NSR for ƒ245,000 and announced they would found a limited company for refining sugar.
 On 7 September 1878 they founded the Amstel Suikerraffinaderij.
-It was to have a share capital of ƒ 600,000.
+It was to have a share capital of ƒ600,000.